steamcmd/api/README.md

 ### Container Image

 The API is run via a Docker image which contains both the `steamcmd` binary and the Python code which is wrapped around it.
-To build and run the container (locally) with Docker:
+You can build and run the container (locally) with Docker:
 ```
 docker build -t steamcmd-api:test .
 docker run -p 8080:8080 -d steamcmd-api:test -e "PORT=8080"
 ```
+However using Docker Compose is preferred.
+See the [Development](#development) section for information.

 ### Deploying